 He writes, “Wherever your center lies, know it, name it, stick to it, and believe in it.
 Everyone who works with you will know what matters to you and will respect and appreciate your unwavering values.”

 The anecdote struck home for me.
-I’ve long had a writing vision: why I’m writing what I write, and how I am writing it.
+I’ve long had a writing vision.
 However, I also admit to being plagued on occasion with self-doubt.
 I do not let my self-doubt get in my way of pursuing my writing vision.
 But I am always unhappy when that unpleasant cloud descends and always happy when it lifts.

 This past week I happened to read into the work of a couple of well known and highly praised romance authors whose books appear on bestseller lists but whose work I had not previously read.